simonwahll/wahllcontent/dart/design_patterns/state.md

 ### Strategy
 - The strategies should not be aware of eachother.
-- A strategy should not be able to change any current strategy.
+- A strategy should not be able to change any current strategy in the strategy context.
 - An actor outside of the strategy context should be able to change the current strategies.
-- A change in the current strategies should not be a side effect of some action in the strategy context.
+- A change in the strategy contexts strategies should not be a side effect of some action in the strategy context.